 The Peleset captured by Ramses III were marked with the name of the Pharaoh and enrolled in the Egyptian army: "...
 I established them in the fortified places ...
 I assigned them rations and clothing of the treasures and granaries each year

 "Cartouches" with the royal names of Ramses III.

 and second "cartouche": Ramses Hika·iunu.

-If, when the Exodus occurred the Philistines were not yet installed in Canaan, year ~ 1177 would be date ante quem.
-But as the group of invasion led by Moses did a detour via the south of the Dead Sea, and attacked from Transjordania, nothing
+If, when the Exodus occurred the Philistines were not yet installed in Canaan, year ~ 1178 would be date ante quem.
+But as the group of invasion led by Moses did a detour via the south and the east of the Dead Sea, and attacked from Transjordania, nothing

 prevents that the coast were already at that time in the hands of the Philistines.